Last Updated on May 10, 2021 by worldoftravelswithkids

 We’d fly to Exmouth (Learmonth Airport) and base ourselves at Coral Bay to explore the reef.
 If time permits, and you have a car, then you can spend a couple of days at Cape Range National Park out of Exmouth.

 This post here on Wild Western Australia blog explains what you could do very succinctly in about a week.

-Together We Roam provide lots of photographic inspiration for a visit.
-While blogger Sharon provides her consistent, down to earth advice about her experiences.
+Together We Roam provides lots of photographic inspiration for a visit.

 YTravel Blog – Things To Do in Western Australia

 We always travel with insurance, it has saved us numerous times.
 World Nomads have specially designed travel insurance for families!
 Take a look at their Family Travel Insurance here.

 Western Australia Family Holidays – The Verdict

 Western Australia family holidays have a lot going for them – lots of wide-open spaces, great beaches, and tall trees.
 We believe Western Australia is certainly an awesome up and coming family adventure destination!
 We hope you have enjoyed our Western Australia road trip itinerary.
 Hopefully, you are inspired to explore more of this gorgeous state!